gpeyton/ai-devotional/devotional/index_Q2.md

 The story of Jean Henri Dunant, founder of the Red Cross, who showed Christian compassion by caring for wounded soldiers on the battlefield.
 *Hymn*: Make Me a Blessing

-## Week 20: The Duty of Man
+## Week 20: The Covenant of Grace
 **Memory Verse**: "He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?"
 (Micah 6:8)

-### Day 1: What Is the Duty Which God Requireth of Man?
+### Day 1: With Whom Did God the Father Make the Covenant of Grace?
-*Catechism Q39*: What is the duty which God requireth of man?
+*Catechism Q43*: With whom did God the Father make the covenant of grace?
-*Catechism A*: The duty which God requireth of man, is obedience to his revealed will.
+*Catechism A*: With Christ, his eternal Son.
 *Hymn*: Trust and Obey

 ### Day 2: Godliness